JackEdwardLyons/jacklyons-me-beta/content/pages/blog/diving-into-web-components.md

 ></freelancer-score>
 ```

 If you have any feedback or questions, or would like to contribute to building out the widget, please reach out.
+This was a first pass over a weekend, and I already know that I could improve it by adding more features and tweaking a few styles here and there.

 ### The Verdict